 Without going into a lot of detail, the adjustment for compensation is based on a 3-year average of compensation.
-It also phases in over a 10-year period (using a different definition of service than participation service).
+It also phases in over 10 years (using a different definition of service than participation service).
 Further detail regarding the adjustment for compensation was provided previously in the article regarding annual contribution limits.

 In summary, to receive the full lifetime limit, a business owner may need to increase their compensation.
-If your objective is receive the full lifetime limit, your actuary can calculate the level of compensation required.
+If their objective is to receive the full lifetime limit, your actuary can calculate the level of compensation required.

 Interest rates and the mortality table prescribed by the IRS at the time of payout will impact the lifetime limit.
 In general, higher interest rates and lower expected longevity result in a lower limit.
 Conversely, lower interest rates and higher expected longevity result in a higher limit.